 Such is the Galaxy’s ubiquity that it has bridged the divide between commercial and domestic use better than any other seven-seat MPV, and is as likely to be seen unloading holidaymakers and suitcases at an airport terminal as it is disgorging children and lunchboxes at the school gates.

-The current, third-generation Galaxy has been with us largely unchanged, save for evolving trim and engine options, since 2006.
-So there’s nothing particularly groundbreaking about this incarnation’s roomy cabin, but with seven seats that slide and fold individually (and without undue effort), the Galaxy’s airy interior is highly flexible.
-With all seats in the upright position boot space is limited to a not insignificant 308 litres, but this expands to a total of 2325 litres with all but the front two the seats folded, spread over what amounts to a 2.1-metre-long load area.
+The third-generation Galaxy was with us largely unchanged, save for evolving trim and engine options, since 2006.
+So there’s nothing particularly groundbreaking about fourth generations roomy cabin, but with seven seats that slide and fold individually (and without undue effort), the Galaxy’s airy interior is highly flexible.
+With all seats in the upright position boot space is limited to a not insignificant 308 litres, although unlike its predecessor there is 20-litres lurking under the boot floor, but this expands to a total of 2325 litres with all but the front two the seats folded, spread over what amounts to a 2.1-metre-long load area.

 The driving position and cockpit ergonomics are hard to fault, with the driver getting an upright seating position that allows clear all-round visibility.
 Ford resculpted the centre console during the most recent facelift to incorporate an integrated armrest and even more storage space than most families could find use for.

-Engine options amount to a total of six, including a 1.6-litre turbocharged petrol Ecoboost, a 2.0 petrol, a 2.0-litre turbocharged petrol Ecoboost, a 1.6-litre TDCi, a 2.0-litre TDCi and a 2.2-litre TDCi, with a mildly bewildering combination of power output and gearbox options to choose from depending on your preferred trim level.
+Engine options amount to a total of six, including a 1.5-litre and a 2.0-litre turbocharged petrol Ecoboosts, and variants of Ford's 2.0-litre TDCi, with a mildly bewildering combination of power output and gearbox options to choose from depending on your preferred trim level.

 The Galaxy’s biggest mainstream rivals are the Volkswagen Sharan and Seat Alhambra, with which the first and second generation Galaxy shared much of its mechanical componentry.
 Both the Seat and VW offer great refinement and build quality, and much the same as the Galaxy in terms of seating and practicalities, but they lag behind the Ford in terms of dynamic appeal.